zou-Justin/APCSFinalProject/README.md

 Justin 5/29/2021:
 Made it so the pawn can choose what to promote to as well as trying to find a fix for the castle and check.

+Justin 5/30/2021:
+Spent a long time working on castling into check;started a bit on checkmate.